-Based on 700 points as the maximum for the class, students who earn 90% or more of the possible points will receive an A; 89% to 80% equals a B; 79% to 70% represents a C; 69% to 60% amounts to a D; 59% or lower translates into a failing grade.
+Based on 700 points as the maximum for the class, students who earn 90% or more of the possible points will receive an A; 89% to 80% equals a B; 79% to 70% represents a C; 69% to 60% amounts to a D; 59% or lower translates into an F.

-ACCESSING THE ONLINE HISTORY 12 WEBSITE: This course will be presented on the internet learning management system called "Canvas."
+ACCESSING THE ONLINE HISTORY 12 WEBSITE: This course will be presented on the "Canvas" internet learning management system.

-The entry portal for Canvas is:
+The entry portal for Canvas is: https://scccd.instructure.com

-https://scccd.instructure.com

-If you are uncertain about how to log into Canvas, instructions can be found on the websites of each campus of the State Center Community College District.
-This course, HIST-12-59018, will be listed on Canvas when you login.
-Follow the instructions that are given for gaining access to the course site (username, password, etc.).
+If you are uncertain about how to log into Canvas, look for instructions on the websites of each campus of the State Center Community College District.
+This course, HIST-12-55907, will be listed on Canvas when you login.
+Follow the instructions for gaining access to the course site (username, password, etc.).